Looking for the best place to buy jewelry online?

 That's not saying they don't have pretty pieces, but I feel like they're for people with specific tastes, rather than something everybody will like.
 It's almost as is they didn't put much effort into their jewelry collection as they did the rest of the site.

-However, they specialize in one-of-a-kind ring settings, so we can't be all that surprised.
+However, they are one of the brands that specialize in one-of-a-kind ring settings, so we can't be all that surprised.

-If you buy any jewelry (including engagement rings and wedding bands) at Ritani, you get a free lifetime warranty that covers routine maintenance.
-In order to activate the warranty, you must sign up for it online at their website, which is kind of inconvenient but still doable.
+If you are shopping for any jewelry (including engagement rings and wedding bands) at Ritani, you get a free lifetime warranty that covers routine maintenance.
+An important point is that in order to activate the warranty, you must sign up for it online at their website, which is kind of inconvenient but still doable.

 - Variety of jewelry types